 Sleep deprivation due to sleep apnea is stressful.
 Stress has negative effects on your blood pressure, which is harmful during pregnancy.
 Finding a solution to your snoring could help your baby’s development.

 Visit Dr. Birth For Relief From Sleep Apnea

-You and your baby’s health is the primary concern.
-If sleep apnea is detected early enough, or before you become pregnant, chances are treatment can be effective in helping with the symptoms.
+You and your baby’s health is always our primary concern.
+If sleep apnea is detected early enough or before you become pregnant, chances are treatment can be effective in helping with the symptoms.
 If the condition worsens while you’re pregnant, consult with Dr. Sheila Birth, who has a wealth of background education on treating sleep apnea.